Forums » Software Development »

 Helmut

-RE: Shutdown misbehaving - Added by Michael Williamson about 11 years ago
+RE: Shutdown misbehaving - Added by Michael Williamson over 11 years ago

 My guess is that the DSPLINK driver library is catching the signals and shutting itself down (a default behavior to support cleaning up programs terminated by CTRL-C), most likely prior to your app/dsp shutting down nicely, so there is a kernel dump when the DSP tries to send messages to the ARM.